Find Your Level

 What temperatures are suitable?

-A wet bulb temperature of -2C or below is generally needed for snowmaking.
+Using traditional systems, a wet bulb temperature of -2C or below is generally needed for snowmaking.
 The wet bulb temperature is a combination of ambient air temperature and humidity.
 Snow can be made at higher ambient temperatures if the humidity is low.

 What is nucleation?